 14 Apr 2013

-The work done by civil society has made 2008 a productive and successful year, which will result in millions lives saved in the years to come.
-However, much work remains to be done in 2009 as more countries are in need of assistance in their efforts to become smokefree, and to develop and implement strong guidelines on enacting advertisement bans and effective anti-tobacco health warnings.
+The work done by civil society made 2009 a productive and successful year – resulting in millions of lives saved in the years to come.
+However, much work remains in 2010 as more countries need assistance in their efforts to become smokefree, and to develop and implement strong guidelines on enacting advertising bans and effective anti-tobacco health warnings.

 Other topics covered in the FCA 2009 Annual Report